 The straps could be improved though.
 Locking strap splitters at the bottom of each ear allow you to adjust the nylon ear and chin straps.
 The chin strap is adjusted and secured below the chin with a standard plastic buckle.
 This strap system works just fine, but the straps occasionally conflict with testers' ears and never sit quite as flat as we would like.
 Admittedly, this strap adjustment system works fine, but the POC Tectal Race SPIN does it better.
 Its superior strap yoke prevents unwanted contact between the straps and your ears.

 One of the biggest improvements made in the new Forefront 2 is increased ventilation.
 Smith accomplished this in a couple of ways.
 The first and most obvious difference is the size of the vent holes in the outermost part of the shell.
 Pretty much every vent is much larger than before, which allows more air to pass through.
-There is also a row of three vents in the center of the helmet that doesn't have any Koroyd underneath them.
+There is also a row of three vents in the center of the helmet that don't have any Koroyd underneath them.
 These open vents also have a small channel that allows air to flow from the front to the back.
-These changes may seem minor, but they make a huge difference in the way this helmet vents.
+These changes may seem minor, but they do improve the ventilation compared to the original.

 The majority of our time spent testing the Forefront 2 was in Lake Tahoe in late summer.
 It rarely breaks the 90-degree mark in these parts, but at elevation the intense sun often makes it feel much warmer than it is.
 Our test rides ranged primarily between 70 and 85 degrees, with more than our fair share of that California sunshine.
 In that temperature range, our testers found the Forefront 2 to feel cooler than the previous version, and fairly cool in general.

-During side by side ventilation testing, however, we found that helmets with fully open vents did feel slightly cooler, though it wasn't by all that much.
-Yes, the POC Tectal and the Troy Lee A2, do allow marginally more air to flow around the head than the Forefront 2, but the difference is almost negligible.
+During side by side ventilation testing, however, we found that helmets with fully open vents did feel cooler.
+Yes, the POC Tectal and the Troy Lee A2, do allow more air to flow around the head than the Forefront 2, but it is still manageable until the temperatures really soar.
 Not surprisingly, we found the Smith Session to provide more ventilation, with large open vents and less Koroyd placed strategically around the sides of the helmet.
 The Specialized Ambush outperformed all of the other helmets in this test with more and larger vents and internal air channels that really keep the air moving.

 The Forefront 2 is a top of the line helmet offered at a premium price that comes with virtually all the features you'd expect.
 We've touched on protective features like Koroyd and MIPS above, as well as comfort features like the fit adjustment system and strap design.
 Optics integration is something that Smith has hung their hat on with their cycling helmets, and that continues with the Forefront 2.